matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 zkSync Era publishes state diffs on-chain.
 The cost of the transaction, however, may still depend on transaction length because the sequencer stores long transactions in-memory.

-Long transactions incur additional costs during interactions with an account. zkSync Era works with many types of accounts and so we cannot make assumptions about signature length.
+Long transactions incur additional costs during interactions with an account. zkSync Era works with different types of accounts and we, therefore, cannot make assumptions about signature length.
 Furthermore, given that a signature (and thus its length) is unavailable at the time of fee estimation, we cannot precisely estimate the cost of such a transaction.
 To mitigate this, we multiply the recommended cost of the transaction by a small percentage.

 ### `DefaultAccount`